munificent/magpie/doc/site/markdown/flow-control.md

 ^title Flow Control

-**TODO: This needs to be re-organized since this is now in the core library and not the language.**

 Magpie doesn't shy away from imperative programming, so it supports the usual flow control structures you know and love, although it does try to spice them up a bit.
 Before we cover them, there's one minor point to cover first:

 ## Truthiness